cloudfoundry/app-autoscaler-release/README.md

 ## Register service

-Log in Cloud Foundry with admin user, and use the following commands to register `app-autoscaler` service
+Log in to Cloud Foundry with admin user, and use the following commands to register `app-autoscaler` service

 ```
 cf create-service-broker autoscaler <brokerUserName> <brokerPassword> <brokerURL>
-cf enable-service-access autoscaler
 ```

 * `brokerUserName`: the user name to authenticate with service broker